 A very minor complaint is that there is no loop in the inside collar to hang this jacket on a peg.
 It was most likely left off to save some weight, but even most of the lighter jackets in this review have one.
 This may not even matter to most people, but it did make storing the jacket noticeably a bit more of a challenge.

 This jacket is great to jam into a climbing pack, carry with you on approaches of any length, and pull out when you find yourself belaying in cold and windy conditions.
 It would also make a decent puffy to bring along on a backpacking trip because it stuffs down but is very warm for its size.

-For $185 this jacket is a great deal.
+This jacket is a great deal.
 For that price you get a warm and very functional 800 fill down jacket that stuffs easily into a stuff sack for less than the price of some popular synthetic insulated jackets.
 It is much less expensive than some of its close competitors in this review, which is why it gets the Best Buy award.
 MontBell claims this jacket has a high warmth-to-dollar ratio, and we agree.
 Other good value down jackets are the MontBell Frost Smoke Parka, and the Outdoor Research Transcendent Sweater.

 MontBell Alpine Light Down Parka - Women's

-MontBell Alpine Light Jacket – Women's
+MontBell Alpine Light Jacket

 — McKenzie Long and Ian Nicholson